 Firstbeat motion algorithm improves or increases the accuracy of tracking.
 Let me answer that more realistically, that algorithm is not designed to improve or perform better or give a more accurate result.
 Still, the whole idea of the algorithm is to provide more in-depth details of your tracking.
-It analyses your heart rate better and gives VO2 max, body energy, body oxygen utilisation, stress management, and heart rate variation with very high accuracy.
+It analyses your heart rate better and gives VO2 max, body energy, body oxygen utilization, stress management, and heart rate variation with very high accuracy.

 But Realme Watch S Pro lacks such an algorithm, so these features are missing from it.
-But it has a Blood Oxygen Monitor(SPO2), which is quite handy for Covid times, but Mi Watch Revolve this quite important feature.
+But it has a Blood Oxygen Monitor(SPO2), which is quite handy for Covid times, but Mi Watch Revolve this quite an important feature.

 Another difference is that the Mi watch revolver has an Altimeter, which can provide altitude(height climbed).
-Realme Watch S Pro offers some smart features like Water Drinking Reminder, Camera Control, and AIoT Control.
+Realme Watch S Pro offers some smart features like Water Drinking reminders, Camera Control, and AIoT Control.
 But this can be enabled by Xiaomi through OTA updates any time if they want it.

 This is the defining measure of cardiorespiratory health and overall fitness.
 VO2 Max is defined as the maximum oxygen consumed at maximum effort